Angola–Portugal relations: Portuguese colonization

 In 1482, Portuguese explorer Diogo Cão arrived at the mouth of the Congo River, having established relations with the Kingdom of Kongo (which was located in parts of present day northern Angola).
 The Portuguese presence in Angola was consolidated from the second half of the 16th century through the establishment of alliance policies with the local kingdoms, the appointment of governors for the region and the founding of the city of São Paulo de Luanda.
+However, the Portuguese met fierce resistance from local kingdoms, specifically by the Kingdom of Matamba led by Queen Nzinga.

-Angola soon afterwards became a colony of Portugal and was incorporated into the Portuguese Empire.
+Angola became a colony of Portugal and was incorporated into the Portuguese Empire.
 As part of the Portuguese Empire, Angola becomes a major Portuguese trading arena for slaves.
 Between 1580 and 1680, over a million people were shipped to Brazil as slaves.
 In 1836, the slave trade was officially abolished by the Portuguese government.
 In 1951, Angola's status changed from a colony to an overseas province and in 1956, the early beginnings of a guerrilla independence movement against Portuguese rule, led by the People's Movement for the Liberation of Angola (MPLA) which was based in northern Congo.